 Anthropologie-Inspired Spring Vase Vignette

-It’s February and I am ready for Spring LOL!
+Rasie your hand if you’re ready for Spring!
 I thought maybe if I created a little centerpiece for our kitchen nook that maybe it would take a little dreariness of winter away.
-I spied some really interesting vases on Anthropologie’s site a couple of weeks ago.
-I love the texture of the vases.
+When I was on Anthropologie’s site, I spied some pretty, textured vases.
+Perfect for Spring.

 Three Ingredient Challenge — Fabric, Paint and Trim